Illucrum-LLC/JHCR/README.md

 # JHCR
 Java Hot Code Reloader provides a custom agent that allows to reload your Java code during runtime.
+Link for the documentation of the project: [jhcr.illucrum.com](https://jhcr.illucrum.com/)

 ## Usage
 Download the latest jar from the release section.
 When starting your Java application, use our custom class loader and java agent.
 For example: